 Several of the products include nourishing oils like rosehip oil, grapeseed oil and jojoba oil.

 Merit harasses fatty acids in several products like their lip oil and their complexion stick to give skin a healthy barrier function and provide antioxidants to skin.

 Plant-based squalane locks in hydration, conditions skin and supports elasticity.
 It’s featured in Merit’s highlighting balm.

 Shea is one of my favorite skincare ingredients because of its conditioning benefits that I think really last.
 The Merit lip oil features it to help soften and nourish.

 Best Merit Beauty Products

 The 7 products in the line have an approachable but luxurious feel.
 I love the sleek packaging.
 And all first orders ship with a complimentary makeup bag that is just so cute.
 (The makeup bag was designed with a double-lining and without any wasteful hardware or toggles.
 You can actually wash it on cold to refresh it responsibly!)

 I think this is the hero product for the line in my opinion.
 It’s a cream blush tint with microfine pigment powders that melt into skin for lit-from-within color that gives you a pretty, natural flush.
-It comes in six shades and I have shade Cheeky but I already know I’ll be buying more colors because I love it.
+It comes in six shades and I have shade Cheeky and Beverly Hills which is my favorite – I absolutely love this shade.
 Even better?
 You can also wear it as a tinted lip balm!